 3. Be a united force

 If possible it is better for you and your spouse to talk to the children together.
-Reassure the children that this is a joint decision made by Mum and Dad(even if it wasn’t).
-This can be very challenging for the person who didn’t want the divorce to take place but it is in the best interests of the children for Mum and Dad not to be in conflict about the decision to divorce.
+Reassure the children that this is a joint decision made by their parents(even if it wasn’t).
+This can be very challenging for the person who didn’t want the divorce to take place but it is in the best interests of the children for their parents not to be in conflict about the decision to divorce.
 It is important for you to approach the conversation (and decision) as a united force.
 This provides reassurance for the children that this is an adult decision.
 Despite your relationship with your spouse changing, you will continue to have a working relationship as parents.
-The interests of the children need to come first over any animosity you hold for your husband/wife.
+The interests of the children need to come first over any animosity you hold for your spouse.
 You will need to agree with and “back up” what your spouse says to them.
 Either parent can take responsibility for doing most of the talking, whilst the other parent is present or you can share the responsibility for what the children are told.
 The children may ask the parent not speaking as much to confirm their agreement to what the other parent has just said.